pacifics/PassDao/README.md

 - Receive fees: allow the Dao receiving fees from customers the Dao serves.

-- Receive deposit, Withdraw and Update recipient: allow the contractors using their manager as account with deposits and withdrawals.
+- Receive deposit, Withdraw and Update recipient: allow the contractors using their manager as an account with deposits and withdrawals.

 - BuyShares and BuySharesFor in case of public fundings without funding smart contract.